Cjacob02/Cjacob02/README.md

 -  Hi, I’m jacob conroy
--  I’m interested in SQL.
+-  I’m interested in SQL and overall database management.
--  I’m currently learning Secure software developement.
+-  I’m currently getting my bachelors in computer information systems with a foucs in Secure software developement.
 -  How to reach me Email- jconroy102@gmail.com

 <!---